nemethconsulting/uw-rhs/docs/tut-add-score.md

 <a id="4"></a>
 ### Errors & Troubleshooting

-1. Note on proper data entry the `finalScore` field:
+1. **Note** on proper data entry the `finalScore` field:
-Ensure that the homeGame property aligns with the score order:
+Ensure that the `homeGame` property aligns with the score order:

   - If "homeGame": true, the first score in "finalScore" belongs to the team in the teamName field (e.g., Seattle Kraken).
   - If "homeGame": false, the first score belongs to the opposingTeam.

-2. Other errors in often occur because of a mistyped command, including:
+2. Other errors often occur because of a mistyped command, including:
     - Forgetting to put a backslash after one of your lines of code in curl
     - Using single quotes instead of backticks when delivering your json data
     - Mistyping the URL